1

 What does a digital workplace manager do?

 A digital workplace manager oversees the implementation and management of digital tools, platforms, and technologies that support employee collaboration and productivity.
 They coordinate IT systems, ensure user adoption, and optimize digital workflows, often using tools like Microsoft 365 or Slack.
-Strong project management and communication skills are essential for this role.
+Strong project management and communication skills are essential for success in this role.

 What are some common challenges faced by Digital Workplace Managers when implementing new collaboration tools?